 The edges of your cross-country skis are generally made of metal, primarily steel.
 This provides extra strength to your cross-country skis.

 The cross country skis, also referred to as Nordic skis, differ in their design and style.
-Although these skis appear to be just a piece of board gliding on ice, there is more complexity in its manufacturing.
+Although these cross country skis appear to be just a piece of board gliding on ice, there is more complexity in its manufacturing.
 The cross country skis are designed based on the important principles of engineering, physics, as well as material science.

-There are two main processes used while manufacturing cross-country skis.
+There are two main processes used while manufacturing cross country skis.

 Compression molding is often used to make cross-country skis.
 This process requires heat and pressure to bond all the components of the layers.